akeneo/pim-docs/cookbook/catalog/product/update.rst

 Use the PropertyCopierInterface
 -------------------------------

-The property remover allows to copy a data from a property to another property (doctrine field data or attribute data).
+The property copier allows to copy data from a property to another (doctrine field data or attribute data).

 .. code-block:: php